HRES-1157-119

 Supporters argue

-Supporters argue that the ACS has played a central role in advancing American scientific leadership for 150 years, contributing to breakthroughs in medicine, agriculture, materials science, and energy.
-They contend that formal congressional recognition honors the work of hundreds of thousands of chemists and signals the importance of scientific institutions to national progress.
+Supporters argue that the ACS has played a foundational role in American scientific leadership for 150 years, contributing to advances in public health, national security, and economic growth across numerous industries.
+They contend that formal congressional recognition honors the work of roughly 180,000 chemistry professionals and sends a signal affirming the value of STEM education and careers to the next generation of scientists.

 Opponents argue